momo1231-for/momo1231-for/README.md

 Welcome to My GitHub Profile! 👋
-# Hello, There
+# Hello, I'm Joshua Oresanya

-I'm Joshua Oresanya, an aspiring Cloud Security Engineer passionate about securing the cloud, and innovative solutions.

 👨‍💻 About Me

+I'm an aspiring Cloud Security Engineer passionate about securing the cloud, and innovative solutions.

 🌱 Currently Learning: Network Security, Threat Hunting, and Secure Cloud Deployment(on AWS).